 Insurance providers are for-profit companies.
 And, they have their working methodologies that impact their financial strength.
 Five independent agencies, including Moody’s, AM Best, and Kroll Bond Rating Agency, rate the companies for their financial stability.

 When the company goes through a rough financial period, they cannot provide the coverage or the settlements.
-In such cases, you’ll see the company getting stricter with the processing of claims.
+In such cases, you will see the company getting stricter with the processing of claims.

 Insurance companies go bankrupt even though laws mandate them to set aside a certain amount as a reserve.
 When they do, things get complicated for the policyholders.
-Eventually, you’ll receive benefits from the state government.
-But that may require a few extra steps.
+Eventually, you will receive benefits from the state government.
+But that may require a few extra steps for insurance policy holders.

 Therefore, it is always recommended to do your homework fully and read insurance reviews carefully – such as this review of burial insurance from State Farm, and go with an insurance company with robust financial health.